sdesalas/automata/README.md

 ## conditioning

 Sensor input is expressed as vectors allowing for easy change detection and map input vectors to actuator commands.
+Conditioning occurs when given a particular vector input, certain command outputs are more likely to occur than anything else.

 ## self-learning